Klausdk1999/IA_Image_Classification/README.md

 ﻿# IA Image Classification

-Python Project, using Keras and Tensorflow to determine if the images provided are trees or houses
+At the end of the ipynb you can see the results.
+Python project, uses Keras and Tensorflow to train an IA model that can define if the images provided are trees or houses